EGGS-Experiment/AD5791_setpoint/AMO7 USER README.txt

 Triggers calibration.
 If the specified motor is currently queued up to move, then calib.w will do nothing.

+	zero.w [motor number]

+Sets current position to zero.
+If the specified motor is currently queued up to move, then calib.w will do nothing.

 	speed.w [motor number] [speed]

 Sets the motor speed in steps/second.
 The minimum speed is 15.38 steps/second, with a maximum of 10k steps/second.
 The default speed for all motors is set at 1000 steps/second.